mac-can/PCBUSB-Utilities/README.md

 Since version 0.4 (Build 698 of September 22, 2017):
 - PCAN-USB FD (product code: IPEH-004022)

+## Known Bugs and Caveats

+For a list of known bugs and caveats in the underlying PCBUSB library read the documentation of the appropriated library version.

+PCAN-USB Pro FD devices are supported since version 0.10 of the PCBUSB library, but only the first channel (CAN1).

 ## This and That

 Since version 0.5.3 macOS Big Sur (11.x) or macOS Monterey (12.x) is required to run the PCBUSB utilities as Universal macOS Binary.